endpoint-guy/IntuneToolKit/README.md

 powershell.exe -NoProfile -STA -File .\EndpointGuyIntuneToolkit\Toolkit.ps1
 ```

 If your organization requires `RemoteSigned`, configure it once for the current user as described in [Requirements](#requirements).
-A permanent `Bypass` policy is not recommended.
+The temporary `Process`-scope bypass documented above is preferred over a persistent `CurrentUser` or `LocalMachine` bypass.

 ### Verify the files are unblocked